carvel-dev/carvel/site/content/kapp-controller/docs/develop/management-command.md

 ## Environment variables

 Environment Variables:
- - `FORCE_COLOR`: set to 1 to force colors to the printed.
-Useful to preserve colors when piping output such as in 'kctrl ..| less -R'
+ - `FORCE_COLOR`: set to `1` to force colors to the printed.
+Useful to preserve colors when piping output such as in `kctrl app list --tty --all-namespaces |& less -R`